pars-linux/web/web/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 ******************************

 - Developers and testers can follow this process in order to be a contributor.
 - For translators applications can be held from `Pardus translation website <http://translate.pardus.org.tr>`_.
-(See `Quick Guide to Pardus Translations <http://developer.pardus.org.tr/policies/newcontributor/introduction-to-translation.html>`_)
+(See :ref:`introduction-to-translation`)
 - For bug triagers please see `Bug reporting and triaging <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#bug-reporting-and-triaging>`_
 - For content writers please see `Documentation <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#documentation>`_
 - For designers please see `Graphical design and multimedia <http://developer.pardus.org.tr/policies/newcontributor/areas-to-contribute.html#graphical-design-and-multimedia>`_